MaxTalberg/Sudoku-Solver/README.md

 This project has utilised GitHub Copilot for code completion and assistance with text prompts.

 Although these tools aid the development process, its use was limited and only effective inscenarios where the developer had a clear idea of the code's structure and implementation.
+Other uses of these tools were used to aid the development of the project's documentation.

 For instance:
 - Plotting of functions